ModelInference/dinv/TUTORIAL.md

 and variables need to be recorded at specific program points.

-The execution of an instrumented system results in artifacts that describe communication paths and variable's values at specific times.
+The execution of an instrumented system results in artifacts that describe communication paths and variable's values when they are logged.
 The execution environment should focus on triggering behavior that you are interested in analyzing; often the system's execution is scripted.

 Dinv analyses the execution traces to arrive at "distributed program points"; points in times at which the state of multiple hosts is comparable.
+Distributed program points are similar to [distributed snapshots](http://research.microsoft.com/en-us/um/people/lamport/pubs/chandy.pdf).
+Like snapshots, distributed program points are an aggregation of distributed state.
+Unlike snapshots they correspond to the state of a system which corresponds to specific lines of code on seperate hosts.

 Multiple occurrences of the same distributed program point are grouped and analyzed by the invariant